jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 - $\alpha$ too big: Over-shooting:
     It causes training to jump back and forth near the bottom of the curve, eventually cannot converge
 - $\alpha$ too small: Slow Convergence:
-    Optimizer will learn in a very slow speed to find the best $w$ ,but it will be time-consuming.
+    The optimizer will learn in a very slow speed to find the best $w$ ,but it will be time-consuming.

 In actual training $\alpha$ is called a hyperparameter, it should be setup and manually tuning before training.
 We won't talk about $\alpha$ here, becuz is comes with much more deep dive, we will skip this part here.